loewymalkov/tamagotchi-react/README.md

 ## SPECS

-- user can see the current level of tamagotchis food, sleep, etc
+- user can see the current level of tamagotchis hunger, energy, boredom
+- tamagotchis levels go down on a timer
-- user can feed, put to sleep
+- user can feed, put to sleep and pet to replenish levels with buttons
+- user actions will be set to a timer
-- user will be alerted if food or sleep levels are too low
+- user will be alerted if hunger, energy or boredom levels are too low
 - user will be alerted if tamagotchi has ran away

 ## TECHNOLOGIES